developerr-ayush/javascript-mastery/readme.md

 ## Array References

-Arrays are reference types in JavaScript, which means that when you create a new variable and assign it an array, the new variable holds a reference to the original array.
+if we say reference in js that means address, so Arrays are reference types in JavaScript, which means that when you create a new variable and assign it an array, the new variable holds a reference to the original array.
 Any changes made to the original array will be reflected in all references.

+lets take an example that i have 2 arrays declared like this `let a = [1,2,3]` and `let b = [1,2,3]` so if i compare `a == b` or `a === b` then it will result into false because when i create an array and store in variable then both array are stored on different location and the variable stores its reference(address) not the value, also this is reason if i declare variable using const keyword then it will just store its reference so that i can perform action in that array created using const.

 Example:
 ```javascript